 Simon Pegg stars in this 2004 horror-comedy mash-up as the titular Shaun; an unambitious and aimless salesman whose girlfriend has just broken up with him.

 Along with his friend Ed (Nick Frost), Shaun spends his life either playing video games or at the pub.
-But when he finds himself in the middle of a zombie outbreak, it’s up to him to start taking some action to protect the people he loves.
+But when he finds himself in the middle of a zombie outbreak, it’s up to him to start taking action to protect the people he loves.

 Shaun of the Dead is the first instalment of what later came to be known as the ‘Three Flavours Cornetto Trilogy’ – a trio of films where writer and director Edgar Wright teamed up with Simon Pegg, Nick Frost, Bill Nighy, and Martin Freeman.